Hirosvk/slack_ttt/README.md

 * First you need to challenge another user with `/challenge [username]` command.
 * The command does not work if...
   - user is not a member of the team.
-  - user is not logged-in ('active' status)
+  - user is not logged-in ('active' status).
-  - username is blank
+  - username is blank.
 * The challenge user either `/accept` or `/decline` the challenge.
 If the user accepts the challenge, the new game will begin.
 * Notes:
   - Challenges expire in one minute.